JPWTCK/printer-gui/README.rst

 Limitations
 ###########
-- Only pdf, doc, docx, odt, and rtf are supported.
+- Only pdf, ps, txt, jpg, jpeg, png, gif, and tiff files are supported.
 - It seems that some printers may not respect page orientation chosen.
 - No sessions.